-- Designate 10 minutes once or twice a day to check reliable sources for updates.
-Turn off push notifications about the news on your phone.
+- If you find yourself overloaded with news, turn off push notifications about news on your phone.
 Put limits on how much time you spend and what sort of interactions you have on social media.

 Tip #3: Focus on What You Can Control

-When things feel scary and unpredictable, it can be helpful to focus on what you can control.
+Much has felt scary and unpredictable during the pandemic; one way to cope with these feelings is to focus on what you can control.
 Here are some practical things you can do today:

 - Follow proper hand-washing steps (20 seconds) and use hand sanitizer when washing your hands is not possible